What it takes to become a better choreographer

 To become a better choreographer, we have to prioritize creative practice in our lives.
 Fortunately, this does need to be time intensive or take too much focus away from all of the other necessary aspects of our careers.
 Simply carving out a little time and space to create good creative habits will go a long way in helping us become better choreographers – even when our rehearsal process feels rushed or less than satisfied.

-(Quick note: This blog post contains affiliate links to IndieBound.org, which connects readers and authors to local bookshops throughout the country, and allows them to purchase books online either directly through these local bookshops or through online retailer Bookshop.org.
+(Quick note: This blog post contains affiliate links to online retailer Bookshop.org, which supports local bookstores while allowing readers to purchase books online.
 I receive a small commission from sales through these links, and that support helps make my blog possible.)

 - For inspiration, check out The Holistic Guide to Journaling for Choreographers, a list of 52 prompts to help choreographers and dance composition students reflect holistically on their creative practice and growth as dance makers.

 - Find The Artist’s Way at Bookshop.com

 Ask for feedback